we-be-solutions/webe-main/src/content/why_business_is_building_for_ops.md

 ---
-title: Internal Tools Are the Real MVP: Why More Businesses Are Building for Ops, Not the App Store
+title: "Internal Tools Are the Real MVP: Why More Businesses Are Building for Ops, Not the App Store"
 description: "More businesses are ditching bloated SaaS tools and building internal software tailored to how they actually work.
-Learn why internal tools—like job trackers, dashboards, and custom CRMs—are becoming the backbone of modern operations."
+Learn why internal tools like job trackers, dashboards, and custom CRMs are becoming the backbone of modern operations."
 date: '13-7-2025'
 categories:
   - Custom Software